wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 When a participant leaves the main room and joins a breakout room (or otherwise),  **it is recommended to re-use the Publisher object** to save resources.

-For each "type": "signal:breakout-room" message that can lead a client to leave a room and join another room, eg. “roomCreated (automatic)”, what the application does is to disconnect from a session and then connect to another session.
+For each `type": "signal:breakout-room` message that can lead a client to leave a room and join another room, eg. `roomCreated (automatic)`, what the application does is to disconnect from a session and then connect to another session.
 Within the process, the stream published to the previous session will be destroyed and the event [streamDestroyed](https://tokbox.com/developer/sdks/js/reference/StreamEvent.html) will be dispatched to the publisher client.
 In order to retain the Publisher object for reuse, the method preventDefault of the streamDestroyed event should be called.

 ```javascript
 function handleStreamDestroyed(e) {